-Cecily Rose is an Assistant Professor of Public International Law in the Grotius Centre for International Legal Studies.
+Cecily Rose is an associate professor of public international law in the Grotius Centre for International Legal Studies.
+She joined the faculty as an assistant professor in September 2013.

 Cecily Rose is engaged in research, teaching, and consultancy work in the field of public international law.
 Cecily has a broad background in public international law, and general interests and expertise in the field.
 She is currently pursuing research interests in the areas of transnational criminal law and international dispute settlement.
 Her research in the area of transnational criminal law concerns, in particular, international legal approaches to corruption, asset recovery, organized crime, and money laundering.

 Cecily’s scholarship has been published in leading international law journals (American Journal of International Law, European Journal of International Law, International & Comparative Law Quarterly) and as a monograph with Oxford University Press (International Anti-Corruption Norms, 2015).
 Cecily also co-edited and contributed to a treaty commentary on the UN Convention against Corruption, which was published in 2019 as a part of OUP’s authoritative treaty commentary series.
 She is the lead author of An Introduction to Public International Law (CUP 2022), a textbook that she co-authored with other members of the Grotius Centre for International Legal Studies.

 Cecily has taught various courses in the field of public international law at both Leiden Law School and Leiden University College.
 She currently teaches courses at Leiden Law School on International Dispute Settlement (LL.M. programme) and Public International Law (LL.B. programme).